 There are a number of job related cancellation programs for borrowers working in public service and helping professions.
-Perkins borrowers have the most options available, but other federal borrowers can also receive considerable relief.
 You should also check to see if your state has student loan forgiveness programs.

 Who is Eligible?

 The program applies only to Direct loan borrowers, but it covers all types of Direct loans, including Stafford, PLUS and consolidation loans.

 Parent PLUS borrowers are eligible based on their own employment, not on the employment of the student on whose behalf they borrowed.